 ʻOhana offers 2 distinct dining experiences:

 If you are looking for a fun Character breakfast this is a great one!
-Lily and Stitch (and others!) will join you for photos and autographs.
-The breakfast is served family style like the dinner and it is filling and very delicious.
+Lilo and Stitch (and others!) will join you for photos and autographs.
+The breakfast is served family style.
+It is filling and very delicious.
 If you like bread, you will be overjoyed with the Pineapple-Coconut Breakfast Bread you will be served.

-It is a hardy breakfast that will sustain you well as you make your way through the parks during the rest of your day!
+It is a hearty breakfast that will sustain you well as you make your way through the parks during the rest of your day!

 We love the different dining and drinking locations at the Polynesian Resort!
 The wonderful fact that it is so close to the Magic Kingdom and right on the monorail line, makes it super easy to start or finish your Magic Kingdom day with a meal or drink at one of these fine restaurants.